Skip to main content.

 • For Moderation:

 Students submit the two essays about past and future work that Bard requires for Moderation and a 10-page sociology paper (or two five-page papers).
 Papers should be from sociology courses and represent your strongest work.
-The program recommends revising existing papers before submitting them for Moderation.
+The Program recommends revising existing papers before submitting them for Moderation.

 This site has directions to set up and schedule a moderation board.